 We are seeking progressive organizations and individuals with a commitment to advancing gender parity and equality, through economic activity to sign on as champions.

-- Opportunity to be celebrated through a new, annual award recognizing a company that is demonstrating exceptional Charter commitment and action.
+- Have the opportunity to be celebrated through a new, annual award recognizing a company that is demonstrating exceptional Charter commitment and action.

-- A ‘Champion of Women-Owned Saskatchewan Business’ brand kit to identify yourself as a Charter Champion (includes a digital badge and certificate of participation).
+- Receive a “Supporter of Women-Owned Saskatchewan Businesses” brand kit (includes a digital badge and customizable image for your organization).

-- A ‘Champion of Women-Owned Saskatchewan Business’ certificate to display your commitment.
+- Receive a A ‘Champion of Women-Owned Saskatchewan Business’ certificate to display your commitment.

 - Be showcased on the WESK Charter Champion webpage.

 We know that landing that next contract keeps a woman entrepreneur’s cash flow strong and her ability to keep growing real.
 With this in mind, we recommend establishing a baseline for procurement from women-owned Saskatchewan businesses.